SOTA on the ARC-AGI Benchmark

 open or closed weights), in terms of both accuracy and cost.

-This flexible, powerful, and recursive architecture is what allowed our small team to
+flexible, powerful, and recursive architecture is what allowed our small team to rapidly achieve

 The specific configurations that we are

-it to terminate the process.
-This self-monitoring is critical for avoiding wasteful
+the process.
+This self-monitoring is critical for avoiding wasteful computation and minimizing

 We hope that our open-source code will help inspire new ideas and accelerate the path to